 It seems particularly unnecessary to consult or acquire actual Boston Whaler factory wiring diagrams for wiring of the navigation lamps.
 The circuit is trivial.
 Wire one side of the lamps to the battery negative; wire the other side to a switch which is supplied with battery positive through a fuse.
 Please note that it is extremely important to place the electrical disconnect in the switching circuit in the positive lead.
 Leaving the navigation light fixtures connected to battery positive and breaking the negative lead will create the risk for much additional corrosion of the wiring and fixtures, and it will probably result in failure of the navigation lamps much sooner than otherwise.
 A circuit breaker can be used in place of a simple switch if desired.
 The original switches were typically pull switches with a flared brass knob.
 Similar marine switches are still available from Cole-Hersee.

 The hull construction of a Boston Whaler differs from most all other recreational boats.
 Accordingly, if the hull becomes damaged, special techniques need to be used in making the repairs.
-The recommendations of the factory for repair techniques applicable to a Boston Whaler hull are extremely well illustrated in a separate article in the Reference section.
+The methods of repair to a Unibond hull are described in three articles:

 The short answer is "yes", but before you do, please read this separate article in the Reference section.

-Based on a technique used at a Whaler Dealership, long-time Boston Whaler owner LHG recommends:
+Based on a technique used at a Whaler Dealership, a long-time Boston Whaler owner recommends:

 Typically four bolts are used to mount an outboard motor to a transom.
 Generally, with a new engine, the manufacturer supplies the mounting hardware.
 The hardware is usually stainless steel machine screws of 1/2-inch diameter and threaded with the standard 1/2-13NC thread pitch.
 It is also seen that machine screws with finer pitch, 1/2-20NF, are used.
 On some engines the mounting screws may be metric fasteners of similar strength and size.
 When replacing hardware use mounting screws of proper size and strength.
 Stainless steel fasteners are highly recommended to avoid corrosion.
 Stainless steel threads should be protected against galling by application of a thread compound.
 (For more details on this problem see this article by Joe Greenslade.)